M-E-Rademaker/MyDesk/ToolCollection.md

 Recommended Editor:

--   [TexMaker](http://www.xm1math.net/texmaker/) if you want to create the presenation directly with Latex.
+-   [TexMaker](http://www.xm1math.net/texmaker/) if you want to create the presentation directly with Latex.
--   [RStudio](https://www.rstudio.com/) if you want to create a beamer presentation from an RMarkdown file using `beamer_presentation` in you YAML header.
+-   [RStudio](https://www.rstudio.com/) if you want to create a beamer presentation from an R Markdown file using `beamer_presentation` in you YAML header.

 Recommended Reading: [Beamer User